collocations.org

 core, main, major

-Students are to be tested on the three core disciplines: maths, English and science.
+Students are to be tested on the three core disciplines: mathematics, English and science.

 When did sociology emerge as a distinct discipline?